 Information about The Real Estate Savings Center, LLC:

-In 1998, Jay Rogers, a local Realtor envisioned some of the ways the Internet was going to change the Real Estate Industry.
-He then launched Charleston Homes For Sale Realty to utilize the powers of the Internet to provide real estate consumers with a faster and more cost-effective way for consumers to locate, buy, and sell residential real estate.
+In 1998, REALTOR®, Jay Rogers envisioned some of the ways the Internet was going to change the Real Estate Industry.
+He then launched Charleston Homes For Sale Realty Company to utilize the powers of the Internet to provide real estate consumers with faster and more cost-effective ways for consumers to locate, buy, and sell residential real estate.

-Today, in 2018, while he remains the Broker and Owner of Charleston Homes For Sale Realty, Jay has launched The Real Estate Savings Center, LLC, a Nationwide Network of like-minded Real Estate Brokers and other top Realtors with non-traditional business models that save real estate consumers time, effort, and money.
-Now with more than 80 Online Real Estate Savings Centers open in 40 States, Jay is providing Free Memberships for Realtors that offer Home Buyer Rebates and MLS Listing Savings for Home Seller.
+Today, with more than 20-years as the Broker and Owner of Charleston Homes For Sale Realty, Jay is also the founder of The Real Estate Savings Center, LLC.
+It is a growing, Nationwide Network of highly-rated Real Estate Brokers and Buyer Agents with non-traditional business models designed to save real estate consumers time, effort, and money.
+With more than 90 Online Savings Centers already open for real estate consumers in the 40-States where real estate rebates are legal, Jay is providing No Cost or Low Cost Memberships for Realtors that offer Real Estate Rebates for Buyers and MLS Listing Savings for Home Sellers.
 If you are such a Realtor, check out the “For REALTORS” Tab above.

 The Mission of The Real Estate Savings Center is to match Real Estate Consumers to Realtors with Internet powered business models that provide “Home Buyer Rebates” to help make home buying less expensive and “Full Service for Less” Home Selling Solutions to help make selling more affordable.
 Consumers can check out the “For BUYERS” and or “For SELLERS” tabs at the top of this page.